View by Product

 5. Select the Viewer Access section of the interface to set up the viewer’s access to the broadcast.
 Specify the viewer password.

 Step 3: Server Settings and Conference Recording

-Once the participants know the address of the streaming broadcast and the viewer broadcast’s credentials, they are able to watch and listen to the video conference.
-To record the conference for the participants who could not attend, do the following:
+Once the participants know the URL/IP address of the streaming broadcast and the viewer broadcast’s credentials, they are able to watch and listen to the video conference.
+To record the conference and publish the recordings to an FTP server for the participants who could not attend, do the following:

 2. In the Automatic File Upload section of the Web admin interface make settings as shown on the image below.
-On file rotation means that the VGA Recorder Lite device will upload each video file after it stops recording the current video file and start recording the next one.
+On file rotation means that the VGADVI Recorder device will upload each video file after it stops recording the current video file and starts recording the next one.
 Set remote path to the path on the upload server to upload the video files to.
 This path must match an actual path on the server.

 3. Specify data to access the FTP server and click Apply.
-The VGA Recorder Lite device starts copying video files to a configured server.
+The VGADVI Recorder device is now ready to start copying video files to a configured server.

 Using this approach you can record an audio-video conference and make this record available for remote audience.